14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 ## Do you see any way you could possibly automate or facilitate your estimation/offer process?
 How?

-Here we have selected a couple of answers that called our attention.
+We have selected a couple of answers that called our attention:

 > “It's so simple, excel is fine.“